iangilman/simple-minecraft-shaders/README.md

 ## Installing

 You'll need Minecraft, of course, and some sort of shaders mod.
-I recommend [Optifine](https://optifine.net/), as it has a shaders mod built it.
-You'll need [Forge](https://files.minecraftforge.net/) installed first so you can install Optifine.
+I recommend [Optifine](https://optifine.net/), as it has a shaders mod built in.

 Once you have that all set up, find the `shaderpacks` folder in your Minecraft resources folder on your hard drive and drop the `Inverter` folder into it.
 Run Minecraft and select Inverter from Optifine's shader menu.